-- 1. Of these three (3) Committee members, the first member will be the student's advisor.
-The advisor must be Graduate Faculty. - 2.
-The 2nd member must be designated as Mines Graduate Faculty, Teaching Faculty, Professor of Practice, Research Faculty, External Joint Appointee or Emeritus Faculty from the home department or, in the case of interdisciplinary degree programs, designated as Mines faculty in any of the categories above in the interdisciplinary program. - 3.
-The 3rd member of the committee may be Mines faculty (any category of Mines faculty) or an off campus member. - Off-campus members can be assigned to the Committee as the 3rd member or as additional members.
+- Of these three (3) Committee members, the first member will be the student's advisor.
+The advisor must be Graduate Faculty. - The 2nd member must be designated as Mines Graduate Faculty, Teaching Faculty, Professor of Practice, Research Faculty, External

+- Joint Appointee or Emeritus Faculty from the home department or, in the case of interdisciplinary degree programs, designated as Mines faculty in any of the categories above in the interdisciplinary program. - The 3rd member of the committee may be Mines faculty (any category of Mines faculty) or an off campus member. - Off-campus members can be assigned to the Committee as the 3rd member or as additional members.
 If assigned as the 3rd member, the member must be a voting member.
 Off-campus members nominated for voting status on the committee request form must include a brief resume of their education and/or experience that demonstrates their competence to judge the quality and validity of the thesis.
 Such members also must agree to assume the same responsibilities expected of on-campus Committee members including, but not limited to, attendance at Committee meetings, review of thesis proposals and drafts and defense. - 4.
 Additional members (more than the 3 required), either Mines faculty or off campus members may serve either with full voting status or in a non-voting capacity.
-Off-campus members with voting status assume all of the responsibilities of on-campus Committee members with respect to attendance of Committee meetings, review of thesis drafts, participation in oral examinations and thesis defense sessions. - If a thesis co-advisor is assigned, an additional member, Mines faculty or off campus member, must be added to the committee.
-Coadvisors must be voting members of the committee. - 6.
+Off-campus members with voting status assume all of the responsibilities of on-campus Committee members with respect to attendance of Committee meetings, review of thesis drafts, participation in oral examinations and thesis defense sessions. - If a thesis co-advisor is assigned, this individual, Mines faculty or offcampus member, becomes a 4th required member of the committee.
+Co-advisors must be voting members of the committee. - 6.
 Students who choose to have a minor program at the Master's level must select a representative from their minor department of study to serve on the Thesis Committee.
-Minor representatives must be a designated as a Mines Graduate Faculty or Teaching Faculty member in the Minor department.

-- 7. A Thesis Committee Chairperson is designated by the student at the time he/she requests the formation of his/her thesis committee.
+Minor representatives must be a designated as a Mines Graduate Faculty or Teaching Faculty member in the Minor department. - 7.
+A Thesis Committee Chairperson is designated at the time the student requests the formation of the thesis committee.
 The chairperson is responsible for leading all meetings of the thesis committee and for directing the student's thesis defense.
-In selecting a Thesis Committee chairperson, the following guidelines must be met: - The chairperson cannot be the student's advisor or coadvisor and - The chairperson must be a designated as a Mines graduate faculty member.
+In selecting a Thesis Committee chairperson, the following guidelines must be met: - The chairperson cannot be the student's advisor or coadvisor and - The chairperson must be designated as a Mines graduate faculty member.